stripe/stripe-connect-rocketrides/README.md

 ## Web Onboarding for Pilots

-Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) for them to get paid.
-It uses pre-built UI components to be up and running quickly and customize the user experience.
+Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) to get them paid.
+Express provides onboarding, account management, an account dashboard, and identity verification for your platform, and we've customized Express with Rocket Rides branding.

-This platform uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
+This platform also uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
 It also creates instant payouts for pilots to be paid immediately to a debit card.

 <img src="server/public/images/screenshots/rocketrides-web-home.png" width="444"><img src="server/public/images/screenshots/rocketrides-web-connect.png" width="444">